chrisjs87/node-db4-project/README.md

 #### Project Scaffolding

-- Put an Express application together starting with the `package.json` and a `knexfile.js`.
+- [COMPLETE] Put an Express application together starting with the `package.json` and a `knexfile.js`.
 Use existing projects as reference if needed.

 #### Migrations and Seeds

-- Write a migration file that creates all tables necessary to model this data
+- [COMPLETE] Write a migration file that creates all tables necessary to model this data
 - Write seed files to populate the tables with test data. **Hint**: Keep your recipes simple or this step could become extremely time consuming.

 #### Data Access